klusta-team/klustaviewa/README.md

   * Alternatively, on Linux, run `glxinfo`.

 KlustaViewa works better with a good graphics card as it uses hardware-accelerated visualization.
-With a bad graphics card, it will still work but somewhat slightly slower.
+With a lower end graphics card, the software will work but somewhat slower.

 ### Development version